mkaganm/pointr/README.md

 # POINTR

 A comprehensive test automation project that includes web automation tests, API tests, and CI/CD pipelines.
+All major components are fully dockerized for easy setup and reproducible results.

 ## 📁 Project Structure